-The main source of data for the agricultural sector is the Teagasc NFS, which has collected farm-level data for over 40 years for the EU FADN, for the main land based agricultural systems, (with partial information for the pig and poultry sectors) on about 1000 farms annually.
-The NFS decomposes inputs and outputs at the enterprise level as Irish agriculture contains mainly pastoral animal systems, where farms may have at least one animal enterprise, together with enterprises that produce animal feed.
+Of particular relevance to our work is the fact the NFS decomposes inputs and outputs at the enterprise level.
+Irish agriculture contains mainly pastoral animal systems, where farms may have at least one animal enterprise, together with enterprises that produce animal feed.
 Systems that are 'mainly dairy' may contain both a dairy enterprise and a cattle enterprise for non-milking animals.
-The beef industry is a very important sector in Ireland, with about 90% of farms in the NFS rearing beef cattle.
+The beef industry is a very important sector in Ireland, with about 90% of farms in the NFS having rearing beef cattle.
 Many tillage-only farms have multiple crop enterprises.
-In this model, this information is utilised to track inputs and outputs.
-Appendix 2 of the BIO Annex provides details of the methodology and data requirements for calculation of emissions from feed crops.
+In this model, we utilise this information to track inputs and outputs.

-Appendix 3 of the BIO Annex contains the detail of the structure of the NFS data and how emissions are allocated to different sub-sectors within the agri-food value chain (using NFS data), along with a description of the preparation of the agricultural inputs and outputs and the consistency of outputs with the National Accounts (Table 18).
+Appendix 3 of the BIO Annex contains the detail of the structure of the NFS data and how emissions are allocated to different sub-sectors within the agri-food value chain (using NFS data) is presented in Appendix 3, along with a description of the preparation of the agricultural inputs and outputs and the consistency of outputs with the National Accounts (Table 18).
 Appendix 3 also presents the disaggregation of feed into sub-components, the allocation of output by final use and the sources of input into the AFF sector, along with animal inputs and crop outputs.